Memory Systems

 In augmented intelligence, memory operates across three distinct layers, each with different strengths, limitations, and roles.
 Understanding these layers — and how they interact — is the foundation of effective knowledge management.

 Layer 1: Internal memory (human).
 This is what you know — the knowledge stored in your brain through experience, education, and reflection.
 Internal memory is associative, contextual, and deeply integrated with your reasoning.
 You do not just recall facts; you recall them within webs of meaning that connect to other facts, emotions, and experiences.
-This makes internal memory extraordinarily powerful for judgement and creativity, but limited in capacity and unreliable in precision.
+This makes internal memory extraordinarily powerful for judgment and creativity, but limited in capacity and unreliable in precision.

 Layer 2: External memory (tools).
 This is knowledge stored outside your brain — in notes, documents, databases, bookmarks, file systems.
 Humans have used external memory for millennia: cave paintings, books, filing cabinets.
 Modern personal knowledge management (PKM) tools like Obsidian, Notion, and Roam Research are sophisticated external memory systems that let you capture, organise, link, and retrieve information far beyond what your brain can hold.